As we adjust to life in lockdown, we’re all thinking about how the country will beat Coronavirus and return to something that resembles normal life.

 The UK government recently trialled a contact tracing app that’s been developed by the NHS.
 The trial was limited to residents on the Isle of Wight.

 But what is contact tracing?
 How does the app work?
 Will it access all your personal data?
 Let’s take a look at everything to do with the coronavirus app.

 COVID-19 is highly infectious, but its symptoms can take up to 14 days to manifest themselves in someone who has caught the virus.
 Contact tracing is a method of tracking down people who may have been exposed to Coronavirus, and alerting them in a bid to slow any further spread of the virus.

 Contact tracing has proved to be a vital tool in some of the countries that so far have managed to limit the spread of coronavirus, such as South Korea and Germany.

 With contact tracing in place, if someone has been diagnosed with the virus, everyone they’ve been in substantial contact with, and potentially infected with the virus, is located, contacted and even asked to self isolate or be tested.

-The UK government is currently recruiting and training contact tracers who will work with the Army to carry out the tracing by making thousands of phone calls.
+The UK government has recruited and trained thousands of contact tracers who will work with the Army to carry out the tracing by making thousands of phone calls.
 As important as this task is, it takes a lot of people a lot of time to do.
-This is where the NHS COVID-19 app comes in to help.
+This is where a COVID-19 app can help.

 How can an app help?